 Leapforce hires independent contractors from a variety of different countries to evaluate search engine results and improve them for a major search engine.
 They also have openings for search quality judges.
-Job specifics are sketchy due to current employees being required to sign non-disclosure agreements, but in general the work involves determining whether or not certain search terms match up well with different web pages and/or video, images, etc. Even though this sounds fairly easy, many people describe the work as being incredibly hard.
+Job specifics are sketchy due to current workers being required to sign non-disclosure agreements, but in general the job involves determining whether or not certain search terms match up well with different web pages and/or video, images, etc. Even though this sounds fairly easy, many people describe the work as being incredibly hard.

 Here are some basics: